smyth-lab/Nano-DMS-MaP/README.md

 # Nano-DMS-MaP

-Code to perform Nanopore-DMS-MaP (mutational profiling) RNA structural probing analysis (processing and visualization).
+Code to analyze and visualize RNA structural probing by Nanopore DMS mutational profiling data.

 Note: The code accompanying the Nature Methods Nano-DMS-MaP paper is located at this branch: https://github.com/smyth-lab/Nano-DMS-MaP/tree/NMethods-10.1038/s41592-023-01862-7